Brachychiton species

 - B. Clara Belle

-- B. Bidwillii
+- B. vitifolius

-However another and 28 other trees and shrubs are included with B. discolor being one species used in hybridisation.
+However another 28 other trees and shrubs are included with B. discolor being one species used in hybridisation.

 They are adaptable, for example, the Queensland bottle tree can be grown in a pot however it will need to have the tap roots pruned to maintain a smaller size.